jaswingumpella/codevision/PRD.md

 * On each analysis run for a given repo URL:

   * Clone repo
-  * Wipe and replace previously stored data for that project in H2
+* Wipe and replace previously stored data for that project in PostgreSQL
   * Recompute analysis
 * We do not retain analysis history or per-commit versioning.
 * We do not store commit hash.